Latha1314/Text_Summarizer/README.md

 Usage (Part 2):-
 -Run the Python script:
 python summarizer.py

-Paste or type your text (news article, blog post, or any long text).
+-Paste or type your text (news article, blog post, or any long text).
-Receive a summarized version in 3 sentences.
+-Receive a summarized version in 3 sentences.

 Example Usage Snippet:-
 from summarizer import summarize_text